Marrakesh is one of the most important cities in Morocco. It is located at the south of the country, close to the Atlas.

 3. Eat like a local

-If you can and your stomach allows you to do it.
+The food in Marrakesh is delicious, full of flavours and smells of spices.
+Try as many different things as you can and your stomach allows you to do it.
 Try the different tajine, couscous and fresh juices (give the avocado juice a go if you have a chance).
 If you are not sure about street food, there is an affordable restaurant close to The Jeema El Fna square called Riad Omar.
 There is a roof terrace where you can enjoy your lunch or dinner.
 There is a menu or you can also order a la carte.
-If you go for the menu, the price is 180MAD (*MAD is actually the Morrocan currency: MAD=Moroccan Dirham).
-Order one menu for every two people because portions are huge.
-We ordered 4 menus for 6 people and we didn´t know what to do with such amount of food.
+If you go for the menu, the price is 180MAD (*MAD is actually the Moroccan currency: MAD=Moroccan Dirham).
+Order one menu for every two people because the portions are huge.
+We ordered 4 menus for 6 people and we didn’t know what to do with such amount of food.

 Another option, a more luxurious one within a budget pocket is Le jardin, about 200MAD per person.
 Try tajine kefta with meatballs and egg with couscous, delicious!